 STAY: The 41-room Andrew Pinckney Inn, located within walking distance of Historic District attractions, is housed within two historic buildings dating back to the 1860s.
 Its decor incorporates both traditional Charleston details (such as original brick walls) and West Indies style.
 The hotel has few on-site features, but the attractive rooms, convenient location, and multiple freebies make it a good value.

 Wonderful restaurants, fabulous shopping, hundreds of arts and culture venues, world-class museums… There’s more to do in Atlanta than many realize.
 Home to the world’s largest aquarium, the new World of Coca-Cola, dozens of beautiful parks, and the High Museum of Art, the hometown of civil rights activist Martin Luther King Jr. is one of the most attractive cities in the region.
 The Atlanta Jazz Festival is always a popular event this holiday weekend, drawing crowds to Piedmont Park for free performances from top names in the jazz circuit.
-There are also great outdoor activities – and a laser show – at Stone Mountain Park, which will appeal to the whole family.

 STAY: The 127-room Ellis Hotel in Downtown Atlanta is located in a historic building that’s thoroughly stylish and contemporary.
 Its charming lobby has fresh flowers and a cool light fixture installment, the restaurant serves delicious farm-to-table cuisine, and the rooms — though on the smaller side — are sophisticated.